 Prior to co-founding TASI, Lamija developed extensive experience across educational, research, and mental health settings.
 Her work includes private tutoring in homes, Title I schools, and learning centers; serving as a research assistant at the UNLV Auditory Cognition Lab; working as a Registered Behavior Technician providing ABA therapy to children and adolescents with autism and ADHD; and supporting patients as a mental health technician in a psychiatric treatment facility.
 She also taught English at Beacon Academy, where she navigated hybrid instruction during the COVID and post-COVID era.
 In addition, Lamija has remained deeply involved in community service through youth programming at Masjid Noor and as a co-founder of the Las Vegas chapter of Young Muslim (YM) Sisters.

 Beyond her professional work, Lamija enjoys reading, writing poetry, spending time with family, and serving her community.
 She prioritizes both physical and spiritual well-being through hiking, pilates, and dhikr, has a love for travel and cultural exploration.
+She enjoys taking courses in Islamic Psychology and Prophetic Medicine.
 She is fluent in Bosnian and Serbo-Croatian and is currently learning Arabic.

 Drawing on her education and experience, Lamija thoughtfully supports students’ academic, socio-emotional, and spiritual development, while also guiding faculty in implementing evidence-based practices for instruction, behavior management, and mentorship.
 Her leadership helps cultivate a learning environment rooted in best practices, structure, and intentional growth.